AUCOHL/DFFRAM/Readme.md

 | 2KiB* | *40,554* vs 103,933                 | *84.8%* vs 61%                        | *1,210 x 610* vs 1,470 x 1,481                 |
 | 4KiB  | *81,044* vs 207,822                 | *84.8%* vs 61%                        | *1,628 x 911* vs 2,074 x 2,085                 |

-\* All support 32-bit word reads and 1, 2,and 4 bytes writes.
-\*\*  OpenLANE did not produce a clean GDSII for the RTL.
+\*  OpenLANE did not produce a clean GDSII for the RTL.

 For more about the Handcrafted models, check the [Handcrafted Readme](./Handcrafted/docs/Readme.md).